taibahashim/CCNA-Network-Design/README.md

-Enterprise Headquarters & Branch Network Infrastructure
+# Enterprise Network Project

-📘 Overview

--This project demonstrates the design and implementation of a secure enterprise

-Headquarters–Branch network based on CCNA-level networking concepts.

-The network uses department-based VLAN segmentation, centralized services,

-dynamic routing, and multiple security controls to ensure efficient and secure

-communication between the Headquarters and Branch offices.
+A complete simulation of a headquarters and branch office network with VLANs, OSPF routing, port security, SSH access, DHCP, and DNS services.

 🗺️ Network Topology